wubw/BinweiBlog/2018/the_personal_mba.rst

 We don't have direct access to the inner processes that make people do the things they do.
 All we can really do is act in ways that encourage people to do what we suggest.
 On the whole, influence is much more effective than compulsion.

-Comparative Advantage means it's better to capitalize on your strengths than to shore up your weaknesses Focus on what you can do well, and work with others to accomplish the rest
+Comparative Advantage means it's better to capitalize on your strengths than to shore up your weaknesses.

-8 Symptions of Bureaucratic Breakdown that appears in teams suffering from communication overhead:

-* The invisible Decision: No one knows how or where decisions are made, and there is no transparency in the decision-making process
-* Unfinished business: Too many tasks are started but very few are carried through to the end
-* Coordination Paralysis: Nothing can be done without checking with a host of interconnected units
-* Nothing New: There are no radical ideas, inventions, or lateral thinking - a general lack of initiative
-* Pseudo - problems: Minor issues become magnified out of all proportion
-* Embattled center: The center battles for consistency and control against local/regional units
-* Negative deadlines: The deadlines for work become more important than the quality of the work being done
-* Input domination: Individuals react to input - i.e. whatever gets put in their in-tray - as opposed to using their own initiative.
+Focus on what you can do well, and work with others to accomplish the rest.

 Golden Trifecta: